bleedblack1/IITK_hackathon-/README.md

 ## Evaluation

-The script includes simple evaluation metrics for the generated questions and relevance detection.
+The code includes simple evaluation metrics for the generated questions and relevance detection.
 You can modify the evaluation logic as per your specific use case.